zesk/build/documentation/source/guide/why.md

 - Useful to have a toolkit with few dependencies which can fully configure and set up **other platforms** in a platform-independent language (Bash)
 - The `iTerm2` integration makes customizing project workflow and color schemes for terminals super simple
-- No assertion libraries available which work well with Bash
-- No validation libraries available which work well with Bash
+- No assertion or validation libraries available which work well with Bash
 - "Oh yeah, I forgot that timeouts for `read` don't work the same when we switched from `Ubuntu` to `Alpine` distros for our application."
 - `identicalCheck` was written and then became sort of part of the way this toolkit is built.